cliattx/lmeSCED/README.md

 ## Installation

-You can install the development version of `FitTransformModel` from GitHub with:
+You can install the development version of `lmeSCED` from GitHub with:

 ```R
 # Install devtools if you haven't already